Online Schools in Colorado

 Although its economy was originally built on the mining industry, Colorado is now a center of tourism, with $1.8 billion spent per year at ski resorts.
 Other industries are booming as well--according to Forbes, three of the eight Fortune 500 companies in the state focus on telecommunications.

-The mean annual wage for all occupations in Colorado was $46,770 in 2010, according to the Bureau of Labor Statistics.
-The U.S. Census reported a median household income of $55,735 for Colorado residents in 2009.
+The mean annual wage for all occupations in Colorado was $49,860 in May 2014, according to the Bureau of Labor Statistics.

 The average age of students attending college in Colorado is 25.5 years, which suggests that many students are in the "non-traditional" category.
 The Sloan Consortium, a group dedicated to quality online education, reports that over 1 million new students enrolled in online courses in 2010, and demand for virtual classes has increased recently.
 Non-traditional students often have family obligations as well as work responsibilities, and distance learning allows those students to take classes at their own pace and their own schedule.